ringcentral/ringcentral-api-docs/docs/voice/calculating-call-time-metrics.md

 ## Example Events

-The following are example eveents in a call to calculate call time metrics.
+The following are example events in a call to calculate call time metrics.

-Note: these are partial events with most propertieses removed, to highight the properties needed to caculate various call talk time metrics.
+Note: these are partial events with most properties removed, to highight the properties needed to caculate various call time metrics.

 ### Ring Time - Proceeding Event